John F. Kennedy College: Athletics

 JFK College was a pioneer in intercollegiate women's athletics.
 The softball team won the first three Women's College World Series championships in 1969–71.
-They were excluded from the May, 1972, tournament by a decision of the Nebraska Women's Intercollegiate Sports Council in April, which barred schools from appearing in the WCWS if it gave scholarships to any women athletes, not just softball players.
+They were excluded from the May 1972 tournament by a decision of the Nebraska Women's Intercollegiate Sports Council in April, which barred schools from appearing in the WCWS if it gave scholarships to any women athletes, not just softball players.
 JFK openly awarded partial women's basketball scholarships, as that sport was governed by a non-collegiate organization, the AAU.

 The women's basketball team, winners of several AAU titles in 1972 and 1973, helped to further the diplomatic thaw in Sino-American relations in 1973 by representing the U.S. on a tour of games in the People's Republic of China, which was the subject of an article in Sports Illustrated.
-The basketball team also advanced to the final game of the National Women's Invitational Tournament in 1972, 1973 and 1974, falling to the same team (Wayland Baptist) each year.
+The basketball team also advanced to the final game of the National Women's Invitational Tournament in 1972, 1973 and 1974, falling to the same team (Wayland Baptist University) each year.